QuarkNerd/blog/ceberhardt/_posts/2014-09-10-game-of-life-in-functional-swift.md

 }
 {% endhighlight %}

-Pulling out the logic which determines the color for a cell and the frame for a cell into local functions, makes the code a lot clearer:
+Pulling out the logic which determines the colour for a cell and the frame for a cell into local functions, makes the code a lot clearer:

 {% highlight csharp %}
 override func drawRect(rect: CGRect) {